to our community

 1999 - CCT holds an in school performance of Charlie and the Chocolate Factory that students from the Farmington elementary schools attend.
 Parent volunteers hand make over 100 sandwiches for the cast's lunch.

-August 2003 - CCT performs its summer production of The Jungle Book in the most obscure place yet; the vacant hospital at Trinity Care Center.
+2003 - CCT performs its summer production of The Jungle Book in the most unique place yet; the vacant hospital at Trinity Care Center.

 A stage is built in a large empty room and chairs are lined up in rows in front of it.
 Lights are brought in.
 Patients from Trinity Care Center venture to the make-shift performance space to enjoy several performances.